 26.2.4 Updating two NAVs P4131:

-An HE STA that used information from an RTS or MU-RTS Trigger frame as the most recent basis to update its NAV may reset the NAV that is updated by the RTS or MU-RTS Trigger frame if no PHY-RXSTART.indication primitive is received from the PHY during a period with a duration of 2 × aSIFSTime + CTS_Time + aRxPHYStartDelay + 2 × aSlotTime starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS or MU-RTS Trigger frame (see 10.3.2.4 (Setting and resetting the NAV) for the definition of CTS_Time).
+An HE STA that used information from an RTS or MU-RTS Trigger frame as the most recent basis to update its NAV may reset the NAV that is updated by the RTS or MU-RTS Trigger frame if no PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive is received from the PHY during a period with a duration of 2 × aSIFSTime + CTS_Time + aRxPHYStartDelay + 2 × aSlotTime starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS or MU-RTS Trigger frame (see 10.3.2.4 (Setting and resetting the NAV) for the definition of CTS_Time).

 26.2.6.2 MU-RTS Trigger frame transmission P4133:

 After transmitting an MU-RTS Trigger frame, the AP shall wait for a CTSTimeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay that begins when the MAC receives the PHY-TXEND.confirm primitive for the transmitted MU-RTS Trigger frame.
-If the MAC does not receive a PHY-RXSTART.indication primitive during the CTSTimeout interval, the AP shall conclude that the transmission of the MU-RTS Trigger frame has failed, and, if the MU-RTS Trigger frame initiated a TXOP, the AP shall invoke its backoff procedure.
-If the MAC receives a PHY-RXSTART.indication primitive during the CTSTimeout interval, then the MAC shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MU-RTS Trigger frame transmission was successful.
+If the MAC does not receive a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive during the CTSTimeout interval, the AP shall conclude that the transmission of the MU-RTS Trigger frame has failed, and, if the MU-RTS Trigger frame initiated a TXOP, the AP shall invoke its backoff procedure.
+If the MAC receives a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive during the CTSTimeout interval, then the MAC shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MU-RTS Trigger frame transmission was successful.
 The receipt of a CTS frame from any non-AP STA addressed by the MU-RTS Trigger frame before the PHY-RXEND.indication primitive shall be interpreted as the successful transmission of the MU-RTS Trigger frame, permitting the frame exchange sequence to continue.
 The receipt of any other type of frame shall be interpreted as a failure of the MU-RTS Trigger frame transmission.
 In this instance, the AP may process the received frame and, if the MU-RTS Trigger frame initiated a TXOP, shall invoke its backoff procedure at the PHY-RXEND.indication primitive.

 26.10.2.2 General operation with non-SRG OBSS PD level, P4234

-If the PHY of a STA issues a PHY-CCA.indication(BUSY) followed by a PHY-RXSTART.indication due to a PPDU reception, then the STA’s MAC sublayer(#1119):
+If the PHY of a STA issues a PHY-CCA.indication(BUSY) followed by a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication due to a PPDU reception, then the STA’s MAC sublayer(#1119):

 a) May issue a PHY-CCARESET.request primitive before the end of the PPDU and not update its basic NAV timer based on the PPDU, or …